mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 ### Performance

-The set's [`has`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has) method checks if a value is in a set object, using an approach that is, on average, quicker than testing most of the elements that have previously been added to the set object.
-In particular, it is, on average, faster than the [`Array.prototype.includes`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) method when an array object has a `length` equal to a set object's `size`.
+The [`has`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has) method checks if a value is in the set, using an approach that is, on average, quicker than testing most of the elements that have previously been added to the set.
+In particular, it is, on average, faster than the [`Array.prototype.includes`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) method when an array has a `length` equal to a set's `size`.

 ## Constructor